Manosh07/synapse/DW_Optimize_Query_Performance/Lab_Instruction.md

     ![The connect to option is highlighted in the query toolbar.](img/synapse-studio-query-toolbar-connect.png "Query toolbar")

-5. In the query window, replace the script with the following to use the `OVER` clause with data from the `wwi_security.Sale` table:
+5. In the query window, to create some tables:

     ```sql
     IF OBJECT_ID(N'[dbo].[Category]', N'U') IS NOT NULL